 - a summary of the measure, the years on which it is based, how the measure is incorporated into the Rankings, and overall statistics

-- the data values for all counties in the state: you can see the actual values for each county in the state along with Z-scores and error margins (95% confidence intervals).
+- the data values for all counties in the state allow you to see the actual values for the measure in each county in the state along with Z-scores and error margins (95% confidence intervals).
 To find the county with the best or worst value for that measure, you click on the arrows in the Z-score column header to sort the counties from best to worst (or worst to best).

-- a description of why we include this measure in the Rankings and its strengths and limitations
+- a description of why we include this measure and its strengths and limitations

-- policies and programs that are potential strategies addressing the focus area the measure represents.
+- policies and programs that are potential strategies to address the measure or the issue area it represents.

-You can compare ranks and measures for multiple counties within a state.
+You can compare ranks and measures for multiple counties across the country.

 Download (Data Files, State Summary Reports, and Maps)

-You can download all of the data used to compute summary scores and ranks in spreadsheet format, as well as data for unranked counties.
+You can download all of the data used to compute summary scores and ranks as well as data for unranked counties in several formats including spreadsheets and SAS files.
 The national and state files include every measure that we use, composite summary scores, and detailed descriptions of data sources and collection years.